Gerald W. Abrams: Career

 In 2003, Abrams executive produced 44 Minutes: The North Hollywood Shoot-Out, the FX Network's highest-rated show in its nine-year history.
 Also in that year, Abrams executive produced the Emmy-nominated television movie Out of the Ashes for Showtime, shot in Vilnius, Lithuania, starring Christine Lahti and directed by Joseph Sargent.
 Based on a true story, the film follows the journey of Gisella Perl, a Hungarian-Jewish doctor who survived Auschwitz but was later accused of collusion with the Nazis while applying for U.S. citizenship.

 In March 2004, ABC aired The Mystery of Natalie Wood shot in Sydney, Australia, directed by Peter Bogdanovich, executive produced by Abrams, and based on Suzanne Finstad's biography of the actress Natalie Wood.
 Additionally, Abrams made See Arnold Run about Arnold Schwarzenegger's historic California recall election for A&E.

 In 2005, Abrams and Bud Greenspan produced Four Minutes for ESPN, written by legendary Sports Illustrated writer Frank Deford.
 It starred Christopher Plummer, and chronicled Roger Bannister's feat of running a mile in under four minutes.
 Four Minutes was nominated for an Emmy and an ESPY Award.

-Abrams executive produced Daniel's Daughter starring Laura Leighton in 2008 and Fairfield Road starring Jesse Metcalfe in 2010 for the Hallmark Channel; both were written by his daughter, Tracy Rosen.
-In 2011 he executive produced The Pastor's Wife, starring Rose McGowan, for Lifetime Television.
-He also executive produced The National Tree starring Andrew McCarthy, and Duke starring Steven Weber, for the Hallmark Channel in 2009 and 2012, respectively.
+In 2008, Abrams executive produced Daniel's Daughter starring Laura Leightonm written by his daughter, Tracy Rosen.
+In 2010, Abrams Fairfield Road starring Jesse Metcalfe for the Hallmark Channel, written by his daughter, Tracy Rosen.
+In 2011, Abrams executive produced The Pastor's Wife, starring Rose McGowan, for Lifetime Television.
+In 2009, Abrams executive produced The National Tree starring Andrew McCarthy, for the Hallmark Channel.
+In 2012, Abrams executive produced Duke starring Steven Weber, for the Hallmark Channel.